-AAP Urges Doctors To Screen Pregnant Women & New Moms For Perinatal Depression
+AAP: Doctors Need To Be Screening Pregnant Women & New Moms For Perinatal Depression

 Anyone who has suffered from depression in pregnancy or the postpartum period knows that it can be incredibly debilitating, especially since it occurs at a time where you're often expecting to feel overjoyed and excited.
 But it's also far from being uncommon, with estimates as high as 1 in 5 women in some states, according to ABC News.
 In a new report though, the AAP is urging doctors to screen pregnant women and new moms for perinatal depression in an effort to better identify those who may otherwise end up suffering unnecessarily, and the recommendation can help connect more women with the medical care that can provide them with much-needed help.